Magnum Foundation

-Magnum Foundation is a non-profit, photographic foundation located in New York City with a mission to expand diversity and creativity in documentary photography.
+Magnum Foundation is a non-profit photographic foundation based in New York City.
+Its mission is to "expands creativity and diversity in documentary photography."

 History and mission

-Magnum Foundation was founded in 2007, in the midst of the collapse of the media system that had traditionally supported photographic reporting.
-Founded by the photographers of the Magnum Photos collective, including board president Susan Meiselas, the organization was conceived as an initiative to support independent, long-form visual storytelling on social issues.
+Magnum Foundation was founded in 2007 during the collapse of the media system that had traditionally supported photographic reporting.
+Founded by the photographers of the Magnum Photos collective, including board president Susan Meiselas, the organization was created as an initiative to support independent, long-form visual storytelling on social issues.
 As photojournalism practices diversify, the foundation seeks to develop and experiment with new models for documentary photography projects.

 Magnum Foundation seeks to create and support a global network of social justice and human rights-focused photographers.
 The foundation works to preserve the histories of humanistic and documentary photography, including the larger Magnum Photos community estate.

 Programs

 Arab Documentary Photography Program

 The Arab Documentary Photography Program (ADPP) supports and mentors photographers from across the Arab region.
 ADPP is jointly funded by the Prince Claus Fund and the Arab Fund for Arts and Culture.
 It seeks to amplify non-stereotypical and unconventional visual documentation of social issues and narratives relevant to the Arab region.
-It aims to raise the level of documentary photography in the Arab region, to train photographers and expand their approaches to visual storytelling, to share strong visual narratives from the Arab region regionally and internationally, and to explore wider access to documentary photography and a more active engagement with its audiences.
+It aims to raise the level of documentary photography in the Arab region by training photographers and expanding their approaches to visual storytelling, to share strong visual narratives from the Arab region regionally and internationally, and to explore wider access to documentary photography and a more active engagement with its audiences.
 Each year, ten grantees are chosen through an open call for proposals.
 Mentors for the program are photographers Peter van Agtmael, Tanya Habjouqa, Eric Gottesman, and Randa Shaath.

 Archives and research

-Magnum Foundation draws on the legacy of Magnum Photos, which was founded in 1947 as a photographic cooperative that would allow for the creation and dissemination of visual images unencumbered by the constraints of for-profit journalism.
-Magnum Photos has evolved into one of the world’s most influential photographic organisations, producing diverse images and content that educate and shape perceptions of world events.
+Magnum Foundation draws on the legacy of Magnum Photos, which was founded in 1947 as a photographic cooperative that would allow for the creation and distribution of visual images unencumbered by the constraints of for-profit journalism.
+Magnum Photos has evolved into one of the world's most influential photographic organisations, producing diverse images and content that educate and shape perceptions of world events.
 Magnum Foundation leads the process of identifying collections and estate holdings of work by Magnum photographers and to connect these materials through an online consortium.